FIRE-Phoebe/Amazon_Vine_Analysis/README.md

 https://github.com/FIRE-Phoebe/Amazon_Vine_Analysis/blob/2f8f8fc27d09ade588386386f8bec4ba239e66b4/images/vine_table.PNG

 ## Summary
-In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+Based on the result, it indicates that there is a positivity bias for reviews in the Amazon Vine program.
+As we compare the percentage of 5 stars reviews, all Vine for the software reviews has 41.13% and non-Vine reviews has only 29.43%.
+If there's no bias for reviews, we will expect the percentage of 5 stars reviews for both Vine(paid) and non-Vine program(unpaid) are roughly the same.
+In this case, further studies for bias reviews examination could use statistical distribution analysis that apply to the dataset.
+Though calculate the mean, standard deviation and mode, significate level, statistical differnece and look at the distribution tendency to determine any bias towards Amazon Vine reviews.